Local Cluster Analysis (Local Moran's I)

 If the data is labelled with NS, the Local Moran's I is not significantly different from zero (p-value greater than 0.05).

-Each of the four new variables can be visualized in a map.
+Each of the four new variables are automatically mapped in the result workspace.